 - Didn’t receive any offers when you first applied

 - Don’t want the places you've been offered and self-release into Clearing

 - Were unsure about university during the first round of applications and didn’t apply

 - Got better grades than predicted You may be able to get a place on a different course at a university that asks for higher grades – this can be done through UCAS Clearing and Adjustment

-Students who have not met the entry requirements for their chosen courses, those who have not received an offer from a UK university, and those applying late are automatically entered into Clearing.
-Results days in 2019 are:
+UCAS Clearing starts on 6 July and closes 20 October.
+Students who haven't met the entry requirements for their chosen courses, or haven't received an offer from a UK university, are automatically entered into Clearing.
+Late applicants can also apply in this way.
+You can't apply through Clearing until you have your exam results.

-Clearing self-release allows any applicant, who already holds a place at university, to release themselves into Clearing in order to apply to a different institution.
-Previously, students had to contact their chosen university and ask to be released before they could apply elsewhere.
+Clearing self-release allows any applicant who already holds a place at a university to release themselves into Clearing so that they apply to a different institution.
+You can do this via UCAS Track from 6 July 2020.

 Self-releasing into Clearing is a simple process, designed to make sure you clearly understand what it means to release yourself into Clearing: